seanohue/solace-assignment/DISCUSSION.md

   a.
 I also want the error banner to be accessible, esp. assuming it is something that would show in production.
   b.
 The initial render error is `In HTML, <th> cannot be a child of <thead>.
 This will cause a hydration error.` I'll need to fix the template, most likely.
 5. Then I can address some nice-to-haves.
 For example, columns of the table should be sortable, and perhaps there could be a way to filter the table by certain criteria as well.
+  a.
+It might be nice to be able to "Search by _____" instead of a text search of all columns.

+## Full-stack concerns

+For UI/UX reasons and performance reasons, it would be nice to have the data filtered on the server side, and paginated.

 ## FE Code Quality Issues